Dozens of Ways to Build Interactivity into your Training

 Share This Post:

 Lectures don’t work.
-I realize it sounds harsh, but studies show that retention measured 3 days following a lecture, is only 10%.
+I realize it sounds harsh, but studies show that retention measured three days following a lecture is only 10%.
 With retention that low, the claim that interactive teaching methods can increase understanding by 150% is easy to imagine.
-True learning requires participation, thought, trial and error.
+True learning requires participation, thought, and trial and error.
 For those who have only taught by telling, it may be time to shift your approach.
 Teachers and trainers have found hundreds of ways to foster learning without lectures.
 Challenge yourself to incorporate at least a handful.

-Learning Without Lectures
+Learning without Lectures

 Your goal should be to get your learners: